 A few things to know before traveling with pets:

-- A one-way, directional charge of $75 will apply and may be paid in advance during booking.
+- A one-way, directional charge will apply and may be paid in advance during booking.
 If you do not pay in advance, you’ll need to pay when you check-in your pet.
 In addition to the travel container for your pet, you are allowed either a personal item (8”H x 14”W x 18”L) OR a carry-on bag (10”H x 16”W x 24”L).
 An additional fee will apply for the carry-on bag.